github2015david/Fast-tokenizers/README.md

 GpuTokenize.cu and GpuTokenize.h
   * C++ and Cuda functions and its header file.
-  * provides gpuTokenizer() to tokenize a stream of text into tokens.
+  * provides gpuTokenizer() to split a stream of text into tokens.

 CpuTokenize.cpp and CpuTokenize.h
   * C++ and Cuda functions and its header file.
-  * provides cpuTokenizer() to tokenize a stream of text into tokens.
+  * provides cpuTokenizer() to split a stream of text into tokens.

 Main.cpp, Tok.cpp and Tok.h
   * C++ and Cuda main, functions and its header file.